 Screening for Postpartum Depression

-Postpartum depression is a severe condition that has a number of different risk factors associated with developing it.
-Postpartum depression can affect different women differently and at different points during the postpartum period.
+Postpartum depression (PPD) is a serious mood disorder with several risk factors associated with developing it.
+Postpartum depression can affect women differently and at various points during the postpartum period.

-With as many as 20 percent of women experiencing mild to severe forms of clinically diagnosed postpartum depression, it is vital that postpartum depression screening tools be used to assess a woman’s risk of developing this condition.
-This is an especially urgent health concern as it is estimated that the real rate of postpartum depression is possibly double what is actually reported and diagnosed.
+With roughly 15% of women experiencing mild to severe forms of clinically diagnosed postpartum depression, health professionals must use postpartum depression screening tools to assess a woman’s risk of developing this condition.

 What is Postpartum Depression Screening?

-Postpartum depression screening was developed in response to the growing awareness surrounding the effects of postpartum depression as well as its prevalence in today’s new mothers.
-Postpartum depression screening aims to make an early identification of postpartum depression in order to help protect and manage the health of the mother, her family as well as her newborn child.
+Medical professionals developed postpartum depression screening in response to the growing awareness surrounding the effects of postpartum depression and its prevalence in new mothers.
+It aims to make early identification of postpartum depression to protect and manage the health of the mother, her family, and her newborn child.

 What Does Postpartum Depression Screening Look For?

-Postpartum depression screening looks for a number of specific elements regarding the development of PPD.
-Here are some of the items that postpartum depression screening aims to identify:
+Postpartum depression screening looks for several specific elements regarding the development of PPD.
+The following sections outline some of the items that postpartum depression screening aims to identify in postpartum women.

 Initial Signs of Depression

-First and foremost, postpartum depression screening is used to help identify a set of initial depression symptoms in new mothers.
-From this initial symptom recognition, further examination can be performed and her health risk can be assessed.
+First and foremost, postpartum depression screening helps identify a set of initial depression symptoms in new mothers.
+Health professionals can use the data from PPD screening to assess the postpartum woman’s current health risk.

 Severity of Symptoms

-In addition to simply identifying postpartum depression symptoms themselves, the screening tools also help medical professionals to better understand the extent of the symptoms.
-This includes the severity of the symptoms and how many possible symptoms are affecting the new mother in question.
+In addition to simply identifying postpartum depression symptoms, the screening tools also help medical professionals better understand the extent of the symptoms.
+Screening tools can also illustrate the number and severity of the new mother’s symptoms.

 For example, a postpartum depression screening test could help medical professionals predict if a mother’s initial symptoms are likely the milder “baby blues” or if they will potentially develop into full clinical postpartum depression at some point.